"That thought makes me smile. I imagine my dots to dance!"

 You are invited to join the chat!

 Silvi Schaumloeffel is an expressive contemporary oil painter living and working in Kelmscott by the Thames.
-Silvi was born in 1979 in Germany and after her degree in Sports Marketing travelled extensively through her work in motor racing before moving to the UK, where she now happily lives and works in paint.
+Silvi was born in 1979 in Germany and after her degree in Sports Marketing travelled extensively through her work in motor racing before moving to the UK, where she now happily lives and works with paint.
 Silvi trained in classic and contemporary oil painting and finished her Diploma at the Norfolk Painting School in July 2016.
 To further develop her artistic reach and expressionism she has since attended courses by artists as diverse as Paul Wadsworth, Simon Carter, Gary Wragg, Louise Balaam and Sam Bassett.
+Her work can be found at The Brian Sinfield Gallery in Burford and the Cotswolds Contemporary Gallery in Cirencester.

 The foundation of her work is in the continued study of the historic context, varied techniques and artistic evolvements of old and modern masters.
 Expanding her understanding of the tradition of oil painting is an important element to her work.
 By applying these techniques and her own original thinking and gestural brushwork to her work, she creates expressive contemporary paintings and unique pieces of work.
 Her technical focus is on expressive mark making, gesture and colour relationships.